-SHSU Public Safety & Compliance collects, compiles, and publishes the required information regarding campus' crime statistics and services for the year 2023.
+SHSU's Office of Compliance and Insurance collects, compiles, and publishes the required information regarding campus' crime statistics and services for the year 2024.
 This document is produced annually, and notification of its availability is emailed to the University community on or before the deadline provided by the U.S. Department of Education.